wkelongws/trajectory_clustering_with_cuspatial/README.md

 The clustering task consists of two major components in general:

-1. Similarity Metirc
+1. Similarity Metric
 2. Searching Algorithm

 Given a specific similarity metric, different clustering algorithm will have different searching mechanism and different complexity.
 But in some case people may want to precompute all pairwise similarities.
-One of the many reasons could be people may need to perform multiple interations of hyperparamter search for the clustering algorithm to get a good result and we don't want to redo the time-consuming similarity computation each time.
+One of the many reasons could be people may need to perform multiple iterations of hyperparameter search for the clustering algorithm to get a good result and we don't want to redo the time-consuming similarity computation each time.

-In this trajectory clustering example, we work on a particular dataset which is description in the following sectio.
+In this trajectory clustering example, we work on a particular dataset which is description in the following section.
 We use `Hausdorff distance` as the similarity metric between trajectories.
-We compute the pairwise similarity matrix and apply agglomerativeClustering (AC) and DBSCAN afterwards.
+We compute the pairwise similarity matrix and apply AgglomerativeClustering (AC) and DBSCAN afterwards.

 In this example, CUSPATIAL can significantly accelerate the computation of the `Hausdorff distance` similarity matrix.
-Comparing to the typical scikit-learning implimentation of `Hausdorff distance` (single CPU thread), CUSPATICAL reduces the computation time from about 11 hours to 7.9 seconds on this paticualr dataset.
+Comparing to the typical scikit-learn implementation of `Hausdorff distance` (single CPU thread), CUSPATICAL reduces the computation time from about 11 hours to 7.9 seconds on this particular dataset.

-Since we pre-computed the smililarity matrix, we can experiment with different clustering algorithm and different hyperparamter sets much easier.
-In this example we do it in an interactive way using ipython widgets, you may play with the hyperparamter set and see how the clustering result responds.
+Since we pre-computed the similarity matrix, we can experiment with different clustering algorithm and different hyperparameter sets much easier.
+In this example we do it in an interactive way using ipython widgets, you may play with the hyperparameter set and see how the clustering result responds.
 Below shows one example each for AC and DBSCAN:

 ![alt text][AC]